-Skills for Creating Composite Imagery ~ Blog
+Essential Skills for Composite Imagery

 Creative freedom!

 Creative freedom is one of the benefits of composite imagery.
 Combining elements from old photos that will normally not see the light of day, finding a stock photo of a magical location, putting your subject in a location you could never travel to, or even creating places or creatures that don’t exist, is possible with composite photography.
-Creating composite images can be a slow journey at first.
-When you start to experiment, you will realise the amount of attention this process needs to make the image successful, like anything you have to play and practice, practice.

 It starts with an idea